jonniek/mpv-nextfile/README.md

   `CTRL+N script-binding autonextfiletoggle`

 You can also control the script with script-messages if you'd prefer.
-  `KEY script-message loadnext command value`
+  `KEY script-message nextfile command value`

 Where command is next, previous or auto.
 Auto will require the value parameter to be true, false or toggle.